Connor Wong Preview, Player Props: Red Sox vs. Nationals

 Connor Wong At The Plate

-- In 22.1% of his games this season, Wong has had at least one RBI.
-He's picked up more than one in 8.1% and driven in three or more of his team's runs in one contest.
+- Wong has had an RBI in 19 games this season (21.8%), including seven multi-RBI outings (8.0%).
+He has also driven home three or more of his team's runs in one contest.

+- He has scored in 34 of 87 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.